-Year 5 and 6 students make the transition to the d'houet Building, where a purpose built facility with flexible learning spaces.
-Students have access to a number of specialist spaces such as science labs, art rooms and the library, as well as shared learning spaces for quiet study.
+The Junior School at Genazzano caters for students from Prep through to Year 6.
+Grange Hill is home for the Prep to Year 4 students and Year 5 and 6 students make the transition to the D'houet Building, a purpose built facility with flexible learning spaces.
+Students have access to a number of specialist spaces such as science labs, art rooms and library, as well as shared learning spaces for quiet study.

 Genazzano FCJ College is a candidate school* for the PYP.
 This school is pursuing authorization as an IB World School.
 IB World Schools share a common philosophy - a commitment to high-quality, challenging, international education - that we believe is important for our students.

 * Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme (DP), or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes visit http://www.ibo.org.

 A number of key Genazzano programs commence at Year 5, from our Co-curricular Program to our Year 5/6 Music and Sporting Programs.
 Having the opportunity to immerse themselves in these programs allows our students to settle into the life and routine of a Gen Girl, enabling a very smooth transition into Year 7 and the Genazzano Senior School.

 Our Junior School - Quality Learning & Teaching

 The Junior School has the support of Literacy and Numeracy Coaches, a Learning Enhancement Teacher, a Digital Technologies Teacher and a Gifted and Talented Program.
 The team approach to the education and formation of our youngest students is central to the success of the Junior School, where each student is known and her needs met in a personalised and targeted way.